 Melaka is perhaps Malaysia’s most historical city since this is where most of the country’s beginnings happened.
 It is considered to be the birthplace of the country’s historical and cultural heritage.
 Its strategic location along the Straits of Malacca is one of the reasons why it transformed from a simple fishing village to one of the powerful hubs of maritime trade.
 This popularity is what led to its invasion by the Europeans starting with the Portuguese.
 The Dutch and Brits soon followed.
 This mish-mash of cultures – Malaysian, Indian, Chinese, and European – is what makes Melaka all the more interesting and unique.

 Approximately 144 km from Kuala Lumpur, Melaka is best accessed via Melaka Sentral.
 This is the new bus and taxi terminal, roughly 6 km from the city.

-From Kuala Lumpur, it’s roughly 2 hour bus ride to Melaka Sentral.
+From Kuala Lumpur, it’s roughly 2-hour bus ride to Melaka Sentral.
 You can either take the Transnasional bus from KLIA2 or go to Terminal Bersepadu Selatan at Bandar Tasik Selatan.
-Bus fares range from RM 12 – 13.
-There are buses as early as 0700 AM until 1100 PM.

 There are also express buses you can take from the other parts of Peninsular Malaysia.
-I took an 8 hour bus ride from Butterworth, Penang and booked via easybook.com.
+I took an 8-hour bus ride from Butterworth, Penang.
 No need to reserve or pre-book a seat during low season as there are plenty of buses serving this route.

 Melaka River Cruise will take you past historical buildings, old warehouses, churches and villages for 45 minutes.
 It comes with a live commentary on Melaka’s history.
 The river cruise departs from the Muara Jetty next to Quayside Heritage Centre.